gzachariadis/Windows-10/README.md

 ## Windows Updates

-In terms of Windows Updates, when I happen to install a new system or want to manually update my system, my favorite option is [this executable by Slavanap](https://github.com/slavanap/Windows10ManualUpdate/releases/download/1.03/w10mu.exe).
-This is a fantastic small tool that allows for manually selecting which updates to install and takes care of the installation for me.
+<div align="justify">In terms of Windows Updates, when I happen to install a new system or want to manually update my system, my favorite option is [this executable by Slavanap](https://github.com/slavanap/Windows10ManualUpdate/releases/download/1.03/w10mu.exe).
+This is a fantastic small tool that allows for manually selecting which updates to install and takes care of the installation for me.</div>

 #### Windows Update Policy

-I set my police to Security Settings <b>ONLY!</b> this delays feature updates by 2 years and will install security updates 4 days after release.
-I use [Win Util by Chris Titus](https://github.com/ChrisTitusTech/winutil/releases/download/24.06.11/winutil.ps1) to set those policies automatically.
+<div align="justify">I set my police to Security Settings <b>ONLY!</b> this delays feature updates by 2 years and will install security updates 4 days after release.
+I use [Win Util by Chris Titus](https://github.com/ChrisTitusTech/winutil/releases/download/24.06.11/winutil.ps1) to set those policies automatically.</div>

 ## Debloating & Optimizing

-The following tools, are able to help you optimize and debloat your system, but first there's a list of applications that any Windows ISO doesn't allow to be removed when installing it.
-You can safely uninstall them now though...
+<div align="justify">The following tools, are able to help you optimize and debloat your system, but first there's a list of applications that any Windows ISO doesn't allow to be removed when installing it.
+You can safely uninstall them now though...</div>

 - Sticky Notes
 - Xbox apps
 - Your Phone
 - Microsoft Pay

-Additionally, you should run the following [executable by ShadowWhisperer](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-EdgeOnly.exe?raw=true), this removed only the Edge browser, while leaving the Microsoft Edge WebView2 Runtime, which is essential for the Microsoft Store to function.
-Bare in mind that I have never paid and installed non-free applications from the Windows Store, you simply have to test this functionality on your own.
+<div align="justify">Additionally, you should run the following [executable by ShadowWhisperer](https://github.com/ShadowWhisperer/Remove-MS-Edge/blob/main/Remove-EdgeOnly.exe?raw=true), this removed only the Edge browser, while leaving the Microsoft Edge WebView2 Runtime, which is essential for the Microsoft Store to function.
+Bare in mind that I have never paid and installed non-free applications from the Windows Store, you simply have to test this functionality on your own.</div>

 ### [Optimizer](https://github.com/hellzerg/optimizer/releases/download/16.5/Optimizer-16.5.exe)